thunze/abitur/englisch/india.md

 - large railway network, too many people using it
 - **Delhi** as the largest city of India (22 million citizens), the Indian government is located in **New Delhi**
 - summer monsoon has a great impact on the living conditions as some people reside in houses which are not water-proof
+- former caste system (until 1949): the "untouchables" had no rights and no power, "Brahmins"
 - **many *disparities*, local *fragmentation***
 - ***growth of population*** as a main problem again:
 	- poor health services, poor education, child malnutrition